abcminiuser/python-elgato-streamdeck/.github/ISSUE_TEMPLATE/bug_report.md

 **System Information**
 List details about your operating system and hardware setup here, including OS name and version, and the version of any library dependencies you are using.

+You should also include the version(s) of the library you are using - if not using a tagged release, list the commit hash you are testing here.